-An excess is the amount you may have to pay in the event of a claim.
+An excess is an amount you may have to pay in the event of a claim.
 Insurance is designed to cover you for the more expensive claims that you couldn’t settle by yourself.
 If there was no excess set, then this may encourage drivers to claim for minor damage such as scrapes and scratches on bodywork.
-This is why an excess is set.
+This is why the excess is set.

 The amount of excess you pay when you claim may vary depending on:

 - The voluntary excess amount you chose to pay

 - Your age

 - Your driving experience

 - The make and model of your vehicle

 The amount you pay is outlined in your policy schedule.